${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Gabella's quantum holonomy

 \vs

 $\bullet$ The \ul{\em state of the Gabella lift $\til{k}$ of $k$} is $s=s_{\til{k}}:\{k(0),k(1)\}\to\{+,-\}$ induced by $s_{\til{\gamma}}$ of Def.\ref{def:state_of_Gabella_lift_of_ordered_pair}.

 \vs

 $\bullet$ Let $\til{k}$ be a Gabella lift of $k$.
-Let $e_1,e_2,e_3$ be the sides of $t$, appearing clockwise in $\partial t$ in this order.
-Suppose the endpoints of $\gamma$ lies in $e_i$ and $e_{i+1}$ (with $e_4=e_1$).
-If the value of the state $s_{\til{\gamma}}$ at the endpoint of $\gamma$ in $e_i$ is $-$ and that at the endpoint in $e_{i+1}$ is $+$, then $\til{k}$ is said to be \ul{\em non-admissible}.
-Otherwise, $\til{k}$ is \ul{\em admissible}. \end{definition} In Fig.\ref{fig:turns}, the only non-admissible Gabella lift is the leftmost curve in the picture on the right.
+Let $e_1$, $e_2$ and $e_3$ be the sides of $t$, appearing clockwise in $\partial t$ in this order.
+Suppose the endpoints of $\gamma$ lie in $e_i$ and $e_{i+1}$ (with $e_4=e_1$).
+If the value of the state $s_{\til{\gamma}}$ at the endpoint of $\gamma$ in $e_i$ is $-$ and that at the endpoint in $e_{i+1}$ is $+$, then $\til{k}$ is said to be \ul{\em nonadmissible}.
+Otherwise, $\til{k}$ is \ul{\em admissible}. \end{definition} In Fig.\ref{fig:turns}, the only nonadmissible Gabella lift is the leftmost curve in the picture on the right.
 Given a horizontal triangle segment $k$ over $t$, there are four Gabella lifts of $k$ up to isotopy in $\til{t}\times(-1,1)$, parametrized by the four possible states $s:\{k(0),k(1)\}\to\{+,-\}$ at the endpoints of $k$.
-Exactly one of these four Gabella lifts is non-admissible.
+Exactly one of these four Gabella lifts is nonadmissible.